 Managing Corn Residue in Corn Production

-By Steve Butzen¹, Clyde Tiffany² and Darren Goebel³
+Crop Insights by Steve Butzen¹, Clyde Tiffany² and Darren Goebel³

 - Excess corn residue can result in reduced and non-uniform corn stands, as corn is less tolerant of residue than soybeans.
 Variable crop growth may persist throughout the season.